Frequently Asked Questions

 The average size and duration of grants varies by project and program area.
 Please view the grants listing pages for examples of grants awarded.

-Entrepreneurship, Cancer Care and Health Rehabilitation Services, and Developmental Disability Service Organizations.
+Entrepreneurship Training, Health and Rehabilitation Services, and Intellectual and Developmental Disability Service Organizations.

 The Foundation cannot make grants directly to individuals for any purpose (e.g. to start a small business, pay school or college tuition, cover medical bills, pay off debts, buy or build a home).
 Applicants must be registered not-for-profit organizations.